 Gain a competitive edge for your career in the Institute’s most flexible program, C.Edge.
 With this program, undergraduate students in eligible programs can obtain one, relevant, paid internship to better your transition to the workplace.

-The benefits of participating in C.Edge are unquestionable and abundant.
-Here are just a few:
+The benefits of participating in C.Edge include the following:

 Get the support from our professional team in finding an internship in your field.

 Gain work experience in your field of study.

 Apply academic knowledge and theoretical concepts in a work environment.

 Take advantage of networking and mentoring opportunities.